Daniel-Andarge/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 #  Loops, conditions and parsing
 ## About
 Bash project
+The for loop is the first of the three shell looping constructs.
+This loop allows for specification of a list of values.
+A list of commands is executed for each value in the list.

+The syntax for this loop is:

+for NAME [in LIST ]; do COMMANDS; done
 ## What i learn:
 - How to create SSH keys
 - What is the advantage of using #!/usr/bin/env bash over #!/bin/bash